 The Church of St. Sergius, also revered as Abu Serga, boasts a legacy as rich as the Nile itself.
 Steeped in tradition, it’s a pilgrimage site for Coptic Christians, a window into early Christian art and architecture, and a captivating destination for travelers, history buffs, and anyone seeking a connection to the past.

-A Church Steeped in History: Unveiling the Early Days of St. Sergius
+A Church Steeped in History: Unveiling the St. Sergius

 The Church of St. Sergius in Old Cairo boasts a rich history that intertwines with pivotal moments in Egyptian and Christian history.
 While the exact date of its founding remains debated, its legacy is undeniable.
 Here, we delve into the fascinating early years of this iconic church